InBold Terms and Conditions

 12.3 Rent/Housing: The right to use a housing facility, fiber, or circuit.
 Renting housing facilities is not necessarily an exclusive right, as other clients may place equipment in the same facility.

-12.4 Subcontractors: If InBold provides physical internet connections via fiber, copper, or wireless, the terms and conditions of the subcontractor in question shall apply and take precedence over this Agreement.
+12.4 Subcontractors: If InBold provides physical internet connections via fiber, copper, or wireless, the terms and conditions of the subcontractor in question shall apply and take precedence over this agreement.

 13. IT Delivery, Agreements, and Guarantees

-13.1 Agreement Period: Contracts may be terminated by either party with 90 days written notice until the end of a month.
-If not terminated 30 days before expiration, the Contract will automatically extend for 1 month on the same terms.
+13.1 Agreement Period: Contracts may be terminated by either party with 90 days’ written notice until the end of a month.
+If not terminated 30 days before expiration, the contract will automatically extend for 1 month on the same terms.

 13.2 Approval: When services are declared “Ready for Use,” the Client must notify InBold in writing within 5 working days if the services do not meet the agreed specifications.
 If no notice is given, the services are considered to meet all specifications and guarantees.